Yandex Cloud

 When changing the host class:

-• Your single-host cluster will be unavailable for a few minutes with database connections terminated.
+• A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

 • In a multi-host cluster, hosts will be stopped and updated one by one.
 When stopped, a host will be unavailable for a few minutes.